DrBit/MA_keyboard/README.md

     Teensy++ 1.0: 0, 1, 2, 3, 18, 19, 36, 37
     Sanguino:     2, 10, 11

-Pin 5 on `Arduino uno` is atached to the data pin of the PS2 connector.
+Pin 5 on `Arduino uno` is attached to the data pin of the PS2 connector.
 You can use other pins instead when changing acordingly the pin in the source code.

     const int DataPin = 5;